BDen32/Milestone-Project-1/README.md

 The image chosen was used to create the colour scheme for the page so it blends well to the overall design of the page.

-The hero image includes the cover text 'Llynfi Valley Angling Association'.
+The hero image includes the cover text 'LLYNFI VALLEY ANGLING ASSOCIATION'.

 ![Image showing the navigation with hero image below it on the LVAA page](assets/images/header.png)